GLOBAL MARKETS-Stocks set for quarterly gains, bond prices rise

 By Herbert Lash

-NEW YORK, June 30 (Reuters) - Global stock markets were on track for their fourth straight quarter of gains on Monday, aided by loose monetary policies from major central banks, while concerns about geopolitics and the world’s economic health have underpinned government debt.
+NEW YORK, June 30 (Reuters) - Global stock markets were on track for their fourth straight quarter of gains on Monday, aided by loose monetary policies from major central banks, while concerns about geopolitical developments and global economic health have underpinned government debt.

-Stocks on Wall Street traded mixed, with the S&P 500 and Nasdaq Composite indexes set to close a sixth straight quarter of gains - a streak not seen since the euphoria over technology shares ended in 2000.
+Stocks on Wall Street traded little changed to slightly higher, with the S&P 500 and Nasdaq Composite indexes set to close a sixth straight quarter of gains - a streak not seen since the euphoria over technology shares ended in 2000.

-MSCI’s all-country index, which tracks shares in 45 countries, rose 0.19 percent.
-It has gained more than 4 percent this quarter, aided by the prospect that monetary policy in the major economies will remain accommodative for longer, and was set to post a fourth straight quarter of gains.
+MSCI’s all-country index, which tracks shares in 45 countries, rose 0.25 percent.
+It has gained more than 4 percent this quarter, aided by the prospect that monetary policy in the major economies will remain accommodative for longer.
+The index was set to post a fourth straight quarter of gains.

-In Europe, the FTSEurofirst 300 index of top regional shares retreated at the end, falling 0.05 percent to close at 1,370.60.
-But it still posted fourth quarter in a row of gains.
+In Europe, the FTSEurofirst 300 index of top regional shares rose 0.08 percent to close at a provisional 1,372.36, its fourth quarter in a row of gains.

 Major stock indexes are up for the first half of the year and the S&P 500 has posted more than 20 record highs at the close so far, even as the U.S. Federal Reserve trims its economic stimulus.